securityfirst/tent-content/contents_en/operations/arrests/beginner/discrimination-and-torture.md

 provide sex in return for basic rights, goods or privileges.
 - Sexual abuse by other prisoners may take place, sometimes with the complicity of prison guards.
-- Sexual violence or custodial violence against women may include insults and humiliations of a sexual nature.
+- Sexual violence or custodial violence may include insults and humiliations of a sexual nature.
+- Male staff should not generally supervise female detainees, but this rule is not applied in many countries, and female staff do also abuse women prisoners.

 *Developing a relationship with guards may reduce your risk of assault.*